Eight Banners: Conquest of the Ming dynasty

 The Qing showed in propaganda targeted towards the Ming military that the Qing valued military skills to get them to defect to the Qing, since the Ming civilian political system discriminated against the military.
 The three Liaodong Han Bannermen officers who played a massive role in the conquest of southern China from the Ming were Shang Kexi, Geng Zhongming, and Kong Youde and they governed southern China autonomously as viceroys for the Qing after their conquests.
 Normally the Manchu Bannermen acted as reserve forces while the Qing foremost used defected Han troops to fight as the vanguard during their conquest of the Central Plain.

 The Liaodong Han military frontiersmen were prone to mixing and acculturating with (non-Han) tribesmen.
 The Mongol officer Mangui served in the Ming military and fought the Manchus, dying in battle against a Manchu raid.
 The Manchus accepted and assimilated Han soldiers who defected.
 Liaodong Han transfrontiersmen soldiers acculturated to Manchu culture and used Manchu names.
 Manchus lived in cities with walls surrounded by villages and adopted Han-style agriculture before the Qing conquest of the Ming.
 The Han transfrontismen abandoned their Han names and identities and Nurhaci's secretary Dahai might have been one of them.

-There were not enough ethnic Manchus to conquer the Central Plain, so they relied on defeating and absorbing Mongols, and more importantly, adding Han to the Eight Banners.
-The Qing had to create an entire "Jiu Han jun" (Old Han Army) due to the massive number of Han soldiers who were absorbed into the Eight Banners by both capture and defection, Ming artillery was responsible for many victories against the Qing, so the Qing established an artillery corps made out of Han soldiers in 1641 and the swelling of Han numbers in the Eight Banners led in 1642 of all Eight Han Banners being created.
-It was defected Han armies which conquered southern China for the Qing.

 When Dorgon ordered Han civilians to vacate Beijing's inner city and move to the outskirts, he resettled the inner city with the Bannermen, including Han bannermen, later, some exceptions were made to allowing to reside in the inner city Han civilians who held government or commercial jobs.